HarryShomer/Better-Inductive-KGC/install.md

 We first clone the repository.
 ```
-git clone git@github.com:HarryShomer/KGC-Inductive-PPR.git
+git clone git@github.com:HarryShomer/Better-Inductive-KGC.git
 cd Better-Inductive-KGC/
 ```

 The package requirements can be found in the `envs/std_env.yml` file.
-Installing this will also create an environment for the project, `std_env`.
+Installing this will also create an environment for the project called `std_env`.
 ```
 # Install environment requirements
 conda env create -f envs/std_env.yml